Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - **Max Clip Position**: the maximum position to which fragments are visible
   - Type: `decimal3`
   - Constraints: none
-- **LOD Distance**: the minimum distance by which the LOD model entity will appear/disappear
+- **LOD Distance**: the minimum distance by which the LOD model will appear/disappear
   - Type: `decimal`
   - Constraints: at least `0.0`
 - **Frozen**: the XYZ position of the mesh is not affected by the camera position